ty2k/code-challenge-1/README.md

 - Install the dependencies: `npm install`
 - Run React `npm start`

+### Access the application

+With the back-end API server and React front-end server both running locally, visit http://localhost:3000 in your browser to see the app in action.

 ## Run in Production

 Environment variables should be specified according to best practices in the cloud environment where you are deploying you app.

-### React front-end

-- Go to the front-end folder: `cd frontend`
-- Use included [Create React App](https://create-react-app.dev/) `build` script to create a production-optimized build: `npm build`
+On Heroku, [config vars](https://devcenter.heroku.com/articles/config-vars) can be set through the command line or through the Heroku Dashboard web GUI.

+Use `MONGODB_URI` to point to your hosted MongoDB instance, and `GOOGLE_API_KEY` to access the Google Maps API.

+### Create a production build

+#### React production build

+This project's root folder contains a `package.json` file with a `build` script that runs the script in `./build.sh`.
+This Bash script will use the included [Create React App](https://create-react-app.dev/) `build` script in the `./frontend` folder to create a production-optimized build of the React app.
+This is then copied to a static folder `./backend/frontend-build` which is served via the Express backend.

+This script will work out of the box on Heroku, but maybe require fine-tuning for other deployment environments.
+It assumes `bash` is available to run `./build.sh`.

+#### Run in production

+Once a production build of the React front-end has been created and is available in `./backend/frontend-build`, run the back-end Express server with `npm start` from the root folder.
+The included `./package.json` file works automatically with Heroku's Node.js buildpack.